muneer78/muneer78.github.io/_posts/2023-03-20-great-lines-the-tungsten-arm-odoyle-edition.md

 ---

-Second, if you take your loveSendd one to the ICU, cool it with the pseudoscience.
-You've already conceded that what you were trying won't work.
+Second, if you take your loved one to the ICU, cool it with the pseudoscience.
+You've already conceded that what you were trying isn't real.

 ![icureiki](https://raw.githubusercontent.com/muneer78/muneer78.github.io/master/images/icureiki.png)